siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 This chapter establishes:

-- coherent overlap concentrates local energy density as the square of the joined amplitude,
+- coherent overlap adds field patterns point by point,
-- the local joined readout can range from $0$ to $4u_0$,
+- the local joined density can range from $0$ to $4u_0$,
 - the conserved two-stream budget remains $2u_0$,
-- the square law counts the joined state but does not by itself explain it,
+- the interference term records the pointwise overlap of the added field patterns,
 - continuity forbids assigning the difference to primitive sinks or sources,
 - where two constructive inflows recover as one local positive branch, continuity forces compression of the same total content,